 These funds seem to be popular among income investors and FIRE folks, but I have yet to see a compelling reason for investors' fascination with these funds.
 I have to assume most simply aren't looking past the extremely high yield and perhaps don't know what they're buying.
 There's even an entire community on Reddit dedicated to this thing.

-Inexperienced investors seem to have this idea that the “income” and dividends from these expensive funds are free money, or that selling shares of a low-cost index fund like VTI – or even QQQ in this case – to realize gains of an equal amount is somehow inferior to receiving a dividend.
-Neither of these things is true.
+Inexperienced investors seem to have this idea that the “income” and distributions from these expensive funds are free money, or that selling shares of a low-cost index fund like VTI – or even QQQ in this case – to realize gains of an equal amount is somehow inferior to receiving a dividend.
+As you've now seen, neither of these things is true.
 This irrational preference of dividends as income is just a well-documented – and admittedly understandable – mental accounting fallacy.
 Again, I suspect investors unfortunately aren't looking too far past the high yield carrot of these funds before buying in.

-First, specific to QYLD, the NASDAQ 100 is poorly diversified and is basically a tech index at this point.
-It is purely large cap growth stocks.
-Investors have been chasing recent performance by flocking to NASDAQ 100 funds like QQQ and QQQM simply because the index has beaten the market over the past decade, thanks largely to Big Tech.
+First, specific to QYLD, what I haven't even mentioned yet is that the Nasdaq 100 is pretty poorly diversified and is basically a tech index at this point.
+It is purely non-Financial large cap growth stocks from the NASDAQ exchange.
+Investors have been chasing recent performance by flocking to Nasdaq 100 funds like QQQ and QQQM simply because the index has beaten the market over the past decade or so, thanks largely to Big Tech.

 But the market itself is already over 1/4 tech, and large cap growth stocks are looking extremely expensive relative to history (and relative to Value).
 Moreover, the valuation spread between Value and Growth is as large as it's ever been.
 Because of all this, we've got concentration risk and lower future expected returns for large cap growth stocks.
 Only time will tell, but now may actually be the worst time to buy Growth and the best time to buy Value.
 Large value spreads have historically preceded its marked outperformance.
 Alas, all crystal balls are cloudy, but I'd argue that's precisely a good reason not to be concentrated in the NASDAQ 100 Index.

 Secondly, dividends/distributions aren't free money.
-Because part of QYLD's assets come from its option selling, its total return is muted, making novice investors feel like it's safe.
+As we looked at earlier, because part of QYLD's assets come from its option selling, its total return is muted, making novice investors feel like it's safe.
 But this is the wrong way to think about it.
-Removing its distributions, QYLD's capital appreciation component is virtually flat on average and has actually been negative since inception:
+Removing its distributions, QYLD's capital appreciation component has actually been negative since inception, and pretty severely so:

 QYLD vs. QQQ

 The backtest below will hopefully be eye-opening.
-Even with QYLD's dividends reinvested, the underlying QQQ has delivered a greater risk-adjusted (and general) return since QYLD's inception in late 2013:
+Even with QYLD's dividends reinvested, the underlying QQQ has delivered a much greater risk-adjusted (and general) return since QYLD's inception in late 2013 and looking through early 2026:

 Some quick important takeaways:

-2. More importantly, notice the nearly identical max drawdowns.
+- More importantly, notice how the average drawdown doesn't differ much, and both max drawdowns were still significant.
 Simply put, QYLD does not protect the downside.
-I'll explain this in a second.
-QQQ had a Calmar ratio (ratio of return to max drawdown) of over 3x that of QYLD as well.
+I'll explain this more in a second.
+QQQ had a Calmar ratio (ratio of return to max drawdown) much higher than QYLD as well.

-3. Similarly, QYLD doesn't get to fully participate in the upside.
-Notice how the “best year” return for QQQ was more than double that of QYLD.
+- Similarly, QYLD doesn't get to fully participate in the upside.
+Notice how the CAGR for QQQ was more than double that of QYLD.
 I'll explain this later, too.

 I usually say backtests don't mean much (i.e. they have little to no bearing on the future), but out of all the ones I've posted on this website, this one is arguably the most telling, the most straightforward, and the most useful for one's future strategy.
 If it doesn't illustrate why this fund is pretty awful, I don't know what will.
 What's more, all this poor performance of QYLD comes at 4x the price of its underlying index.